Leonardo-lyh/Leonardo-lyh.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Few-shot Learning
+  - Efficient Learning
-  - Computer Vision
-  - Multimedia
   - AI for Science
+  - Multimodal Learning
 # Education to show in About widget
 education:
   courses: